scalable-arch/ECC-exercise/README.md

 This will greatly aid your studies on ECC (Error Correcting Code)

-The methods were applied in the following papers **[1-7]** (the code can be found in the SAL repo), so I encourage you to read through the issues, study the papers, examine the experimental code, and consider constructing experimental methodologies based on them.
+The methods were applied in the following papers **[1-9]**, so I encourage you to read through the issues, study the papers, examine the experimental code, and consider constructing experimental methodologies based on them.

 If you use 02_Application codes in your work, please use the following citation:
 - MRSim